Three Angel's Messages shared with the world

 The Salian dynasty followed the Ottonians, ruling the Holy Roman Empire from 1027 to 1125 AD.
 Their rule coincided with the great Investiture Controversy, a conflict between church and state over who would name church officials.
 These local officials, bishops and abbots, controlled significant amounts of wealth and land.
 The nobility, who owned the land, would sell these offices (a practice known as simony) or appoint a trusted person to these positions.

 The extent of the Church's power over temporal matters has been a point of controversy, even among those within the Catholic Church.
 There are two theories put forth by theologians in the Catholic Encyclopedia.
 The first is that of Direct Power, which maintains "that the pope had direct power over temporal as over spiritual matters...
-Consequently the popes are the supreme rulers of the world in both spiritual and temporal matters, they keep the spiritual power in their own hands, while they delegate the temporal to emperors and kings."10
+Consequently the popes are the supreme rulers of the world in both spiritual and temporal matters, they keep the spiritual power in their own hands, while they delegate the temporal to emperors and kings."6 The second theory is that of Indirect Power, in which the Church has supreme power in spiritual matters, but only in temporal matters in that which relates to the salvation of souls or the worship of God:

 "Christian emperors and kings were supreme within the limits of their temporal authority.
 However, in as much as all must give way when there is question of the salvation of souls... so all impediments to salvation must be removed.
-He therefore, who has the care of the salvation of soul should have the power to remove any impediment to salvation, even if it be caused by a Christian emperor or kings.
-Besides, Christian emperors and kings are children of the Church, and as such subject to the supreme rulers of the Church"11
+He, therefore, who has the care of the salvation of soul should have the power to remove any impediment to salvation, even if it be caused by a Christian emperor or kings.
+Besides, Christian emperors and kings are children of the Church, and as such subject to the supreme rulers of the Church."7

 By the 11th century, though the West continued to affirm that Christendom was subject to the pope in Rome, the papal secular power came under increasing power struggles.
-There was a cooperation between church and state, yet the question of supremacy would inevitable come to the forefront with varying intensity.
+There was a cooperation between church and state, yet the question of supremacy would inevitably come to the forefront with varying intensity.

 This power struggle was epitomized by Pope Gregory and emperor Henry III, as they battled for supremacy in 1077 AD.
-Gregory asserted that "as the soul is more important than the body, so the spiritual is higher than the secular authority."15 Henry deposed Gregory, and Gregory excommunicated the emperor.
+Gregory asserted that "as the soul is more important than the body, so the spiritual is higher than the secular authority."11 Henry deposed Gregory, and Gregory excommunicated the emperor.
 Henry ended up standing barefoot in the snow for three days before the pope's castle at Canossa, pleading for absolution.
 He received it, the ban of excommunication was dropped and his nobles returned to their allegiance.
 The struggle continued, but this precedent of recognizing the pope's spiritual authority had a great influence in later generations.

 In 1157 AD, a new turn was encountered as Frederick I, Holy Roman Emperor, rejected any implication of papal overlordship, claiming that he held the empire from God alone by the election of the princes.
 In 1198, Pope Innocent III (r.1198-1216) pushed back in a letter written to the prefect Acerbius and nobles of Tuscany, comparing the papal authority to the sun and the royal power to the moon, the latter only reflecting the splendor of the former.
-He claimed authority over the empire because (a) authority over the empire was originally transferred to the papacy from Greece and (b) the emperor is raised to his position and invested with authority by the pope.16
+He claimed authority over the empire because (a) authority over the empire was originally transferred to the papacy from Greece and (b) the emperor is raised to his position and invested with authority by the pope.12

 As the struggle for power continued, the Hohenstaufen kings and emperors (1138 to 1254) introduced another point of contention with the church:

 "Unlike earlier emperors, who had based their position on their special relation with the church, the Hohenstaufen emperors emphasized its secular foundations.
-Against Pope Innocent III's claims to confer the imperial crown, imperial lawyers asserted that 'he who is chosen by the election of the princes alone is the true emperor, even before he has been confirmed by the pope.'"20
+Against Pope Innocent III's claims to confer the imperial crown, imperial lawyers asserted that 'he who is chosen by the election of the princes alone is the true emperor, even before he has been confirmed by the pope.'"16

 The papacy's foremost concern was with the setting up and enforcement of laws.
-In fact, most of the popes from the mid 12th century to the beginning of the 14th century were lawyers.
-The Papal organization became massive.
+In fact, most of the popes from the mid-12th century to the beginning of the 14th century were lawyers.
+The papal organization became massive.
 It was

 "constantly engaged in war or the preparation of war, in diplomacy, in the management of estates, in the assessment and collection of taxes; but by far the most highly developed part of the organization was that which dealt with the various stages of legal processes...
-Every important ecclesiastical and secular person or corporation in Europe had to be familiar with the procedure of the papal curia, and the most important had proctors permanently retained to look after their interests in the labyrinth of papal government."23
+Every important ecclesiastical and secular person or corporation in Europe had to be familiar with the procedure of the papal curia, and the most important had proctors permanently retained to look after their interests in the labyrinth of papal government."18

 This time period also encompasses the age of the Crusades.
 From 1095 to 1291, nine major crusades were organized for the sake of Christendom.
 Thousands eagerly joined the ranks as they were promised freedom from all moral obligations, forgiveness of past sins, forgiveness of future sins while crusading, and release from pain in purgatory.